DominiqueMakowski/CV/PROFILE.md

   - **Role:** Sole author and maintainer.
   - **Repository:** https://github.com/DominiqueMakowski/cogmod
   - **Documentation:** https://dominiquemakowski.github.io/cogmod/
+  - **Notes:** The endpoint of three earlier attempts at the same problem - easyRT, SubjectiveScalesModels.jl and the CognitiveModels book - which are recorded under [Superseded by cogmod](#superseded-by-cogmod).
+Most of the book's content now lives in this package's vignettes.
   - **Publications:** cite keys in [publications.bib](publications.bib),
     which holds the full citations:
     `makowski_cogmod`, `makowski_choco`, `geller_exgaussian`.